Can others reproduce

 - cross-platform, easy to install, fast

-What about the workflow with uv
+What about the workflow with uv?

-Configuring uv
+Configuring uv using pyproject.toml

 Applying this in a data science context